Singulink/Singulink.Cryptography.Pwned/README.md

 ## Installation

-For checking passwords using the client, a package is available on NuGet - simply install the `Singulink.Cryptography.Pwned.Client` package.
+For checking passwords, a client package is available on NuGet - simply install the `Singulink.Cryptography.Pwned.Client` package.

 **Supported Runtimes**: .NET 9.0+